 One thing that is certain in anyone’s trading journey is losses.
+It is how to manage risk make you a better trader.
 Even the best traders lose from time to time.
 What the best traders have in common however is that they are very professional losers.
 Knowing how to lose properly is a must in a long and prosperous trading career.
 This theme is also the back bone of trading success.
 The main focus for traders is how to reduce risk with three important tools and this article, 3 ways professional traders manage risk will show you how they do.
 The first is the proper use of protective stop orders, the second is proper position size and the last, but may be most important tool is to keep losses small.

 Protective Stop Orders